Cricket in the New Forest

 One of the MCC’s star players was William Nicholson who supposedly gave the club its colours.
 He lived in Privett, near Petersfield, and the colours from his family’s Nicholson Gin are also to be seen in the village church.

-Hampshire County Cricket Club was founded in 1863 and is now based at the Ageas Bowl on the outskirts of Southampton in the village of Hedge End.
+Hampshire County Cricket Club was founded in 1863 and is now based at the Utilita Bowl on the outskirts of Southampton in the village of Hedge End.
 With a capacity of over 15,000 seats, the Ageas Bowl welcomes county matches, Twenty20, Test and one day international cricket as well as music concerts and seasonal events.

-The Hundred at the Ageas Bowl
+The Hundred at Utilita Bowl

-The Hundred is an, action-packed cricket competition coming to The Ageas Bowl in Hampshire.
+The Hundred is an, action-packed cricket competition coming to Utilita Bowl in Hampshire.
 Featuring some of the biggest names in the game, these world-class players will make up eight city-based women's and men's cricket teams that compete over five weeks.
 The 100 ball family-friend competition is sure to be the sporting highlight in Hampshire this summer that will keep you on the edge of your seat!

 Find out more about The Hundred and how to get your tickets here